-When a firmware update becomes available, you can easily install it from the Web interface.
-You will first need to copy the update file to your local computer or network.
+When a firmware upgrade becomes available, you can easily install it from the Web interface.
+You will first need to copy the upgrade file to your local computer or network.

-The firmware update comes in the form of a file with the extension .hai, which when loaded will replace the application on your Makito X. The firmware update components are digitally signed, and these signatures are all verified before performing the installation.
+The firmware upgrade comes in the form of a file with the extension .hai, which when loaded will replace the application on your Makito X Series appliance.
+The firmware upgrade components are digitally signed, and these signatures are all verified before performing the installation.

-This section provides instructions to install a firmware update from the Web interface.
+This section provides instructions to install a firmware upgrade from the Web interface.